laurencary/what-weather-where/README.md

 ## Implementation Timeline

-* __Friday__: Set up fetches for the weather & daylight APIs.
+* __Thursday Afternoon & Friday__: Set up fetches for the weather & daylight APIs.
 Understand the data, figure out how to access the appropriate fields.
 Get comfortable with Danfo.js.
 Get a chart setup for average daily highs for a single zip code.

 * __Weekend__: Add functionality to add/change locations.
 Get comfortable aggregating and calculating metrics by different time periods and units.
 Finalize chart types and combinations for the metrics.